jadeproulx/jadeproulx.github.io/freetime/code.md

 image:
   feature: white.png
 ---
 There is a multitude of online resources to learn how to program, but [<span style="color:green">Coursera</span>](https://www.coursera.org) is my favourite.
 In Graduate School, I also have the opportunity to take CS classes for credit at [<span style="color:green">Cornell</span>](http://www.cornell.edu) to build on the basics that I learn using the Coursera classes.
+Here is what I have completed up to now.

 | **Coursera** | **Cornell** |